weltonsanches/cbh/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here
+I just grouped some rules wich was spread in ifs, using some ternary and avoid use of else.
+Also I used to put at the beggining some validating rules.

+Separeted the crypto function to utils.js to make reusable .